-**All students enrolled receive the 100+ page Field Manual of the Rio Bravo Archaeological Survey, an annually-updated reference on field excavation and survey methods.**
+**All students enrolled receive the 200 page Field Manual of the Rio Bravo Archaeological Survey, an annually-updated reference on the field excavation and survey methods used by RBAS.**

-Dates: June 19-July 17, with an optional two-week pre-season June 5-19.
 Non-CCP students may wish to travel post-season to Guatemala (the site of Tikal) and/or the Belize Cayes-- typically people spend two days at each.
-For 2016, post-season travel is not included in the schedule or estimated costs.
+For 2019, post-season travel is not included in the schedule or estimated costs.
 Students wishing to participate in post-season travel need to contact us well before the season starts.
 For liability issues, we cannot allow you to change plans while in-country.

-Costs: The total cost for 4-weeks of food and housing is $1985 per student (the amount collected by RBAS).
+Costs: The total price for 4-weeks of food and housing is $1990 per student (the amount collected by RBAS).
 This figure covers food and housing during the field school, transportation to/from the airport (3 hrs each way), field equipment, and daily transportation within the research area.
 This does not include airfare, inoculations, travel medical insurance, academic credit (if desired), post-season travel, or other personal expenses.
-The average total cost with all of these factors included is ~$3300.
-See the Approximate Fees section of the 2016 Information Sheet for a breakdown of this number.
-Students at the Community College of Philadelphia may inquire about financial aid using the form on the Contact Page.
-Students from other universities are encouraged to inquire about in-house funding opportunities at their respective institutions.
-Students who take the course for academic credit are sometimes able to apply federal financial aid to cover their costs.
+See the Approximate Fees section of the 2019 Information Sheet for an estimation of these expenses.

 Academic Credit: Taking the field school for academic credit is not required.
 Credit students and non-credit volunteers receive the same instruction and have the same general field experiences.
 However, for those students interested, the course is listed for up to 6 college credits through the Community College of Philadelphia or up to 9 credits through the University of Texas at Austin.
 Costs differ for both the amount of credits taken and in-state and out-of-state tuition, so please contact the Project Director if you are interested in participating in the field school for academic credit.

 Accommodations: RBAS shares space at the R.E.W.
 Adams Research Facility in the Programme for Belize Archaeological Project, administered by the University of Texas at Austin.
-The facility is situated within a protected rainforest, so facilities are relatively rustic and minimal.
+The facility is situated within a protected rainforest, so facilities are relatively rustic.
 A large wooden dormitory houses most students, but covered tent stations are also used.
 Be aware that dormitory spaces are 4-person rooms with bunk-beds.
 Those not in the dormitory will be given a large tent and one tent-mate.
-Assignment decisions are made upon arrival at camp and are based on the needs of the field station.
-Separate projects are usually kept together, but given the limited space, we ask everyone to be flexible with their placement.
+Assignment decisions are made upon arrival at camp and are based on the needs of the field station weighted with the preferences of the student.
+There are several other projects at the camp, so participants are grouped by their project first, but given the limited space, we ask everyone to be flexible with their placement.

 • Discovery and investigation of the forest-covered remains of an ancient Maya community, including a ritual ballcourt